Goose Creek Valley Greenway Preserve

 Size: 21 acres

 Conservation Values: The Goose Creek Valley Greenway Preserve protects 1,000 feet of Goose Creek’s streambank, as well as 3.6 acres of wetlands.
 The wetlands play and important role in filtering water, and the preserve as a whole acts as a buffer for the creek and downstream Chautauqua Lake from the agricultural uses upstream.

 Recreational Use: Rudimentary trails offer ideal access for studying the plants and birds that call the preserve home.
 A nature immersion platform was constructed near Goose Creek in 2017, creating a great place to relax or watch wildlife.

-Location, Parking & Facilities: The preserve is located about 2 miles west of Chautauqua Lake, extending west of Hoag Road in the town of Busti, near the village of Ashville in Chautauqua County.
+Location and Parking: The preserve is located about 2 miles west of Chautauqua Lake, extending west of Hoag Road in the town of Busti, near the village of Ashville in Chautauqua County.
 There is a roadside sign on Hoag Road.

 Features of Interest: The majority of the preserve is wooded.
 It is bisected by Goose Creek running in a north-south direction.

 Trees: tulip tree (Liriodendron tulipifera), green ash (Fraxinus pennsylvanica), American elm (Ulmus americana), yellow birch (Betula alleghaniensis), shagbark hickory (Carya ovata), big-tooth aspen (Populus grandidentata)